johnlennyt5/Body-Spa_Gift-Card/README.md

 3)  next click on create roles

 4)  Select - AWS SERVICE

-    in he next section under USE CASE Menu Select LAMBDA
+    in the next section under the USE CASE Menu Select

-5)   under USE CASE Menu Select LAMBDA and click next
+5)   LAMBDA and click next

 6) Under permissons we will be adding